Srikanth wins, Sindhu, Saina lose in German Open | Sports-Games

 Srikanth wins, Sindhu, Saina lose in German Open

-World championships silver winner Kidambi Srikanth progressed to the men's singles quarterfinals but two-time Olympic medallist P V Sindhu and London bronze medallist Saina Nehwal bowed out following losses at the German Open Super 300 badminton tournament here on Thursday.
+World championships silver winner Kidambi Srikanth progressed to the men's singles quarterfinals but P V Sindhu and Saina Nehwal crashed out of the women's competition following second-round losses in the German Open Super 300 badminton tournament here on Thursday.

 Saina, who has been struggling with fitness issues, also proved no match against eighth seeded Thai Ratchanok Intanon, going down 10-21 15-21 in a lop-sided contest.